Fabric-based star soft robotic gripper: Introduction

-Fig.\,\ref{fig:star} illustrates our approach.
+Figure\,\ref{fig:star} illustrates our approach.
 Our model consists of two nylon fabric sheets sealed together to form a network of inflatable tubes.
-The fabric sheet of thickness $t=300\,\mu$m, Young's modulus $E=128$\,MPa and Poisson ratio $\nu=0.39$ is characterized by a stretching modulus $Y=Et$ and a bending modulus $B=Et^3/[12(1-\nu^2)]$.
-The two sheets are heat-sealed along the desired path using a soldering iron mounted on a two-axis translation stage (Materials and Methods).
+The fabric sheet of thickness $t=300\,\mu$m, Young's modulus $E=128$\,MPa, and Poisson ratio $\nu=0.39$ is characterized by a stretching modulus $Y=Et$, and a bending modulus $B=Et^3/[12(1-\nu^2)]$.
+The two sheets are heat-sealed along the desired path using a soldering iron mounted on a two-axis translation stage (Experimental Section).
 A V-actuator consists of two rectangular parts connected by an annulus sector forming an angle $\phi_0$.
-Upon inflation, a V-actuator with an initial acute angle of $\phi_0=30^\circ$ in the flat configuration closes completely on itself to a target angle $\phi_t<0^\circ$, acting as a hinge-like mechanism (Fig.\,\ref{fig:star}A).
+Upon inflation, a V-actuator with an initial acute angle of $\phi_0=30^\circ$ in the flat configuration closes completely on itself to a target angle $\phi_t<0^\circ$, acting as a hinge-like mechanism (Fig.\,\ref{fig:star}a).
 We take advantage of this closing mechanism to build networks of tubes connected by V-actuators.
 By concatenating a series of actuators in alternate directions, we build star-shaped closed loops.
-During inflation, the tube network contracts radially in the plane (Fig.\,\ref{fig:star}B).
+During inflation, the tube network contracts radially in the plane (Fig.\,\ref{fig:star}b).
 By adding an acrylic frame to provide rigidity to the unpressurized structure, we show that this overcurvature effect can be harnessed to design a soft gripper able to grip objects of different shapes and weights.
-The actuation process can be easily stacked to increase the gripping force and conform to objects of different geometries, from metal spheres to bottles and vases (Fig.\,\ref{fig:star}C-E).
-Our prototype can reach remarkably high forces, being able to grasp objects of several kilograms in weight.
+The actuation process can be easily stacked to increase the gripping force and conform to objects of different geometries, from metal spheres to bottles and vases (Fig.\,\ref{fig:star}c,d and Movie S1).
+Friction with the object is increased by coating the inner corners of the star with a silicone-based elastomer (Fig.\,\ref{fig:star}e).
+The prototype achieves remarkably high forces, being able to grip objects weighing several kilograms.
 We first model the kinematic and mechanical response of an individual V-actuator before extending our approach to networks.